Frequent mistakes that novice writers make...

 First-time novelists tend to do this because they're worried that if they don't identify who's speaking, the reader will forget.
 But if you write interesting dialogue in a conversational style, and give each character each a unique tone and mannerisms,your reader will be able to follow it with only the occasional reminder of who is speaking.
 Having strong characters, each with a realistic voice or unique mannerisms, will help your readers follow your dialogue.

-Now don't get me wrong, sometimes this can be a very good strategy as it filters all of the characters and the action through a single narrator.
+Sometimes omitting dialogue this can be a literary strategy, as it filters all of the characters and the action through a single narrator.
 Giving the reader the point of view of a single narrator is often a good way to show bias, to set up an unreliable narrator, or to later reveal that the scenarios the author relayed to the reader may have actually played out very differently from another character's viewpoint.
 However, it takes a talented writer to make a book work entirely in first person narration without any direct dialogue.

 Many authors, particularly those writing memoirs, fret that they can't accurately recreate dialogue, or that their dialogue will appear unrealistic without peppering it with "well" or "um".
 The best dialogue suspends some of the more formal rules of grammar, but it is also usually authentic, rather than truly realistic.
 When people speak, they do use slang, um and ah, and say "well" or "oh".
 They also engage in meaningless small talk or social scripts.
 They finish sentences with prepositions, interrupt each other, finish other people's sentences for them, and trail off, etc. But using interjections like these too much in your writing will annoy your reader.
 Cut your dialogue back to the bare minimum, and instead using the actions occurring around the dialogue to add nuance and foreshadowing, or to give your characters' words deeper meaning.

 5. Leaving out citations and not getting permissions